samcoh/206_Final_Project/README.md

 Interactive Component:

-zip <zipcode> :Is available at anytime.
+zip <zip_code>: Is available at anytime.
 It lists all theaters between 5 and 30 miles away from the zipcode entered.
 Will show the user 10 theaters by default.
 If there are more than 10 theaters for the zipcode then the user will be asked if they would like to see more.
 A 5 digit zip code

 theater <result_number>:	Available only if there is an active result set (a list of theaters near a zipcode specified).
 It lists all movies showing at the theater selected.
 An integer 1-len (result_set_size)